 Young people living with an illness are at risk of their illness taking over their teenage years.
 The vision of Egmont’s new signature programme, SygtStærk (in English StayStrong), is that everyone should be able to complete a youth education and live a good teenage life despite illness.

-Dreng i skole
+Dreng i skole/Boy in school

 Support for children and young people